tonyspiro/blackjack/README.md

 Blackjack
 =============

 This was something that was built just to see if I could.
-Bordom + Coffee + JQuery = JQuery Blackjack game.
+Boredom + Coffee + JQuery = JQuery Blackjack game.

 View a demo <a href='http://dev.tonyspiro.com/blackjack'>here</a>.